Cr4ckC4t/l2pivot/README.md

 # Layer 2 Pivot

-A pivot tool operating on layer 2 of the OSI model that allows one linux machine (the client) to pivot into a remote network via another dual homed linux machine (the server).
+A pivot tool operating on layer 2 of the OSI model, that allows one linux machine (the client) to pivot into a remote network via another dual homed linux machine (the server).

 ## Concept